 To help align initiatives, we defined digital employee engagement into three areas: Internal Collaboration, Digital Empowerment, and Employee Advocacy.

 We also developed three ways to drive a holistic, cohesive strategy across these three engagement areas.
 Very briefly, these pillars are the following:

+- Create Alignment and Culture With a Vision of How Employee and Customer Relationships Intersect.
 We found that organizations like TD Bank take a strategic approach to employee engagement because they understand how it ties directly into how the company creates extraordinary customer experiences.
-This section of the report includes a short case study of how TD Bank is leveraging all three types of employee engagement to drive business results.
+This section of the report includes a short case study of how TD Bank is leverage all three types of employee engagement to drive business results.

 The Transformational Power of Employee Engagement

 But the most compelling finding of our research was the ability for employee engagement to drive transformational change at organizations.
 Our previous research on digital transformation and relationship economics highlighted the strategic importance of employees and the culture that they create.

 One highlight was the need for CHROs and CMOs need to forge a tight bond for two reasons.
 Marketing needs the support of HR to activate employee engagement that results in delightful experiences for customers.
 At the same time, HR needs to take a page from Marketing’s playbook on how to use modern digital technologies to understand and engage with employees.

 We also found that the proliferation of tools and the lack of integration make the selection and implementation of employee engagement platforms a particularly daunting problem, made worse by the fact that employee engagement technologies are bifurcated into internal- and external-facing platforms.
 We believe that an “Employee Engagement Cloud” will emerge, that ties together the many capabilities needed to deliver employee engagement at a truly enterprise level.

 Let’s Stay Engaged